yejii/help-center/en/basic.md

 `Membership` page allows to purchase coworking space membership plan and view credit and cash balances.

-> Administrator can add membership plans.
+> Administrator or moderator can add membership plans.

+## Notices

+`Notices` page is where all the community news show up.
+Every time there's a new notice we'll send you a push notification.

+> Administrators or moderators can create, edit or delete notices.
+When creating notice, administrator or moderator can select a target guild or all members.

 ## Workspace Settings